CharaZhu/Twitter-Sentiment-Analysis/README.md

 - Preserve empty tweet after pre-processing

 ### 2. Exploratory analysis
-- Design a simple procedure that determines the political party (Liberal, Conservatives or New Democratic Party (NDC)) of a given tweet and apply this procedure to all the tweets in the Canadian Elections dataset.
+- Determine the political party of tweets in the Canadian Elections dataset.

-What can you say about the distribution of the political affiliations of the tweets?

-o Present a graphical figure (e.g. chart, graph, histogram, boxplot, word cloud, etc.) that visualizes some aspect of the generic tweets in sentiment_analysis.csv and another figure for the 2019 Canadian Elections tweets.
-All graphs and plots should be readable and have all axes that are appropriately labelled.
+- Visualization

-### 3. Model preparation
+### 3. Model preparation: predict the sentiment value (positive or negative)
-Split the generic tweets randomly into training data (70%) and test data (30%).
-Prepare the data to try seven classification algorithms -- logistic regression, k-NN, Naive Bayes, SVM, decision trees, Random Forest and XGBoost, where each tweet is considered a single observation/example.
-In these models, the target variable is the sentiment value, which is either positive or negative.
-Try two different types of features, Bag of Words (word frequency) and TF-IDF on all 7
+- Classification algorithms: logistic regression, k-NN, Naive Bayes, SVM, decision trees, Random Forest and XGBoost
+- Features: Bag of Words (word frequency) and TF-IDF

 ### 4. Model implementation and tuning
 Train models on the training data from generic tweets and apply the model to the test data to obtain an accuracy value.
 Evaluate the same trained model with best performance on the Canadian Elections data.
 How well do your predictions match the sentiment labelled in the Canadian elections data?

 Choose the model that has the best performance and visualize the sentiment prediction results and the true sentiment for each of the 3 parties/candidates.
 Discuss whether NLP analytics based on tweets is useful for political parties during election